CaseyHaralson/cufflinks/README.md

 This task cleans the distribution folder of any previous files.
 All the other tasks probably wait for this task to complete before running.

+This task will only clean the distribution folder if the gulp process is started with the "--prod" argument like `gulp --prod`.
+This helps to make things faster during development.

 ### copy task

 This task copies any files from the root "source" folder and copies it to the distribution folder.